The Octagon Club

 Essay Contest

-The Vandalia-Butler Optimist Club is encouraging area students to contemplate the phrase “How Optimism Has Paved My Road to Success” as part of the Optimist International Essay Contest for the 2024-25 school year.
+The Vandalia-Butler Optimist Club is encouraging area students to contemplate the phrase “How My Acts of Service Help Me Understand What My Community Means to Me” as part of the Optimist International Essay Contest for the 2025-26 school year.

-The Optimist Club will judge the local students’ essays, based on the theme of “How Optimism Has Paved My Road to Success” and determine the top winners.
+The Optimist Club will judge the local students’ essays, based on the theme of “How My Acts of Service Help Me Understand What My Community Means to Me" and determine the top winners.
 Winners will receive a $500 prize and the winning essays will be sent to the district level where college scholarships are available for top winners.

 The V-B Optimist Club has been participating in the Optimist Essay Contest for many years and is very active in our community.
 Other programs and service projects that the Club is involved in include the Freedom Bike Tour, Avenue of Flags, Youth in Government Day, grants for V-B teachers and many more projects that benefit the youth of our community.